EHZ9NIWI7/MSF-GZSSAR/README.md

 # MSF-GZSSAR
-This is the official implementation of the paper 'Multi-Semantic Fusion Model for Generalized Zero-Shot Skeleton-based Action Recognition', which has been accepted by the ICIG-2023.
+This is the official implementation of the paper 'Multi-Semantic Fusion Model for Generalized Zero-Shot Skeleton-based Action Recognition', which has been accepted by ICIG 2023.

 ## Approach
 ![Alt pic](/figure/fig2.jpg)